carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 we will be using today, and then load our Tax Day data into a Pandas dataframe:

 `import pandas`

 `import twarc_csv`

+Because these are python commands, no need to !bang!
+But you might need to `pip install twarc_csv`

+We will almost always convert our files to .csv format, so we may as well start doing that now.

 *** convert to csv and then dataframe goes here. *** This will be our introduction to writing Python in notebooks.